Labial–velar consonant

 Labial–velar consonants are doubly articulated at the velum and the lips, such as [k͡p].
 They are sometimes called "labiovelar consonants", a term that can also refer to labialized velars, such as the stop consonant [kʷ] and the approximant [w].

 Labial-velars are often written as digraphs.
 In the Kâte language, however, /k͡p/ is written Q q, and /ɡ͡b/ as Ɋ ɋ.

 Globally, these types of consonants are quite rare, only existing in two regions: West and Central Africa on the one hand, Eastern New Guinea and northern Vanuatu on the other.
+There are two other isolated cases, allophonically in Vietnamese and in the Adu dialect of Nuosu (Yi).